-Users clearly approved of the app and began to visit twice as many pages per browsing session.
-Time spent on the site per user-session increased by 74% and as a case study from Google reveals, the new-user conversion rate more than doubled after implementation of the AliExpress PWA.
+Users approved of the app and began to visit twice as many pages per browsing session.
+Time spent on the site per user-session increased by 74%, and as a case study from Google reveals, the new-user conversion rate more than doubled after implementation of the AliExpress PWA.

 #10: Lancôme Cosmetic Sales and Marketing PWA

-Lancôme’s mobile marketing story follows a path similar to that of AliExpress, in that the L’Oréal-owned cosmetics brand found mobile conversions fading in comparison with those involving desktop users—this despite the fact that desktop traffic had been overtaken by mobile-device traffic.
+Lancôme’s mobile marketing story follows a path similar to that of AliExpress, in that the L’Oréal-owned cosmetics brand found mobile conversions fading in comparison with those involving desktop users—even though desktop traffic had been overtaken by mobile-device traffic.